Starcounter/Docs/docs/topic-guides/database/database-classes.md

 }
 ```

-Due to the way reference navigation works with database objects, transient fields or properties of objects that are retrieved through reference navigation return the default value of the field or property:
+Due to the way reference navigation works with database objects, transient properties of objects that are retrieved through reference navigation return the default value of the property:

 ```csharp
 using System;